-There are so many author resources out there that it is sometimes hard to know where to start.
-In this Author Resources series, I will help you out, by recommending some of my favorite books for (aspiring) writers.
-In this installment, I present to you: Stephen King’s On Writing: A Memoir of the Craft.
+There are so many books for writers out there that it is sometimes hard to know where to start.
+Luckily, as a writing coach, I’ve read most of them.
+So I thought I’d help you out, by recommending some of my favorite books for (aspiring) writers.
+I present to you: Stephen King’s On Writing: A Memoir of the Craft.
 This book is great if you are a writer with impostor syndrome.
 It not only has a lot to say about the writer’s toolbox, but it also shows that even the most famous writers in the world experience crippling self-doubt.

 Stephen King's Impostor Syndrome